Schedule M for Form 990 - Noncash Contributions

 - Real Estate - Contributions of residential, commercial, and other real estate properties.

 Mention the number of 8283 forms received by your organization.
 Following that, mention whether your organization has a gift acceptance policy or hired any third parties.

 This part requires you to provide an explanation for certain questions from the previous part.
 Also, you can use this part to report additional information for any other questions.

-When you file with Tax 990 , our system will automatically include Schedule M and other required Schedules with your form based on the information you provide.
+When you e-file your Form 990 with Tax 990, our system will automatically include Schedule M and other required Schedules with your form based on the information you provided.